aileks/macos-dots/README.md

 # Dotfiles

-Arch Linux dotfiles for wezterm, tmux, neovim, and hyprland.
+#### Arch Linux dotfiles for WezTerm, Tmux, Neovim, and Hyprland.

+(Yes, I know WezTerm has multiplexing.
+I'm used to Tmux.)